adriennefriend/imposter-syndrome-disclaimer/README.md

 # imposter syndrome disclaimer
-A warmn invitation to contribute, to be adapted and included in your project's README
+A warm invitation to contribute, to be adapted and included in your project's README

 ### How to contribute